shamshiranees/SRScratchView/README.md

 ```
 ## Usage

-Change class of you scratch imageView to SRSrcatchView.
+Change class of your  imageView to SRSrcatchView.
 ```swift
 import SRScratchView